ssl-hep/ServiceX/helm/docs/Implementation_reference.md

 * add buttons to terminate request
 * add visualizations to show progress (kibana visualization)
 * add icons to clone request -> just opens create web page and prepopulates with values from the original request.
+* get user info in ES. currently most not stored.

 ### user